cirosantilli/git-tutorial/index.md

 It is recommended that the commit message be like:

-- start with a summary line of max 50 characters
+- start with a summary line of max 70 characters

+    The initial line should:

+    - be in the imperative, e.g., "Make" instead of "Made"
+    - start with a capital letter
+    - end with a period.

-- black line
+- blank line
 - full explanation of the changes unless they are trivial.

 In practice, commits usually link commit messages to the issue they fix, or rely on the Merge Request description for the extended information.